 If I was trying to decide whether to buy or rent, I'd probably buy.
 I'd do some solid research on the suburb I was looking at and really get to grips with the market in that suburb, including prices.
 But I wouldn't just buy because of the numbers.
 I'd buy because I like certainty and enjoy homeownership.
 I like being able to swing half a cat around my Parnell chicken hutch.

-The dominate feature I'd put into practice is getting a money plan.
+The dominant feature I'd put into practice is getting a money plan.
 Checking where I am now and where I want to go.
 We're pretty good at that here at Gilligan Rowe & Associates.
 Money is our business after all.
-If you need help with this, please just let me know.
+If you need help with this, please let us know - phone +64 9 522 7955, [email protected] or via our website.
 Happy to help.
-Also come along to our fabulous Womens Seminar where I'm going to explain all of the above in much more detail.
-Details are on our site.

 In the interim, spend short and invest long as the Russian Money Barons say.